hpcgroup/pipit/docs/getting_started.rst

 Pipit is an open-source Python library for analyzing parallel execution traces.

-It supports various trace formats, including OTF2, HPCToolkit, and Nsight.
-Pipit implements several operations for in-depth exploration and analysis of trace data.
+It supports various trace formats, including OTF2, HPCToolkit, and Nsight, and implements several operations for in-depth exploration and analysis of trace data.
 Built on top of Pandas, Pipit is highly scalable and extensible for custom analysis needs.

-Compared to other trace analysis/visualization tools, Pipit:
+Compared to other tools, Pipit offers the following benefits:

--  Provides a unified interface for outputs of many different tracing tools, which can be extended by writing custom *readers*
+- Provides a unified API for reading/analyzing outputs of different tracing tools, which can be extended with a custom reader

--  Provides a programmatic API, allowing users to write simple code for trace analysis, allowing for flexibility of exploration, scalability, reproducibility, and automation/ saving of workflows using Jupyter notebooks

--  Automates certain common performance analysis tasks for analyzing single and multiple executions
+- Offers a variety of high-performance functions for in-depth performance analysis, including flat profile, pattern detection, outlier analysis, and load imbalance

--  Provides a visualization API that can be used to display analysis results
+- Offers interactive visualizations to display the results of its analysis functions

+- Enables easy comparison of results across multiple traces or processes, with features like cross-trace performance and communication analysis

+- Is built on top of Pandas, allowing users to perform custom data analysis and visualization without being limited to implemented operations and views

 Prerequisites
 =============